Rio Arriba is named after the Spanish designation of the region meaning “upper river”.

 Contractor: Star Construction, Inc.

-Description: The building faces south and is a one story buff colored brick structure.
+Description: The building faces south and is a one story buff colored brick and concrete structure.
+The building is located on landscaped grounds in the center of the town.
 The building forms a “U” shape with an east and west wing.
 The south front has a small plaza with central entrance.
 The roof is hipped.

 Photos taken 2007 and 2016